African Meeting House: School (1806–1835)

 In the early 1800s, Primus Hall had established a school in his home.
-He sought funding from the community, including African-American sailors, to pay for expenses to run the school.
+He sought funding from the community, including Black American sailors, to pay for expenses to run the school.
 Unsuccessful in attempts to establish a public school with the city of Boston in 1800, he moved his school to the African Meeting House by 1806.
-Hall continued fund-raising to support the African-American school until 1835.
+Hall continued fund-raising to support the Black American school until 1835.

-Besides inspiring Boston's African Americans to pursue justice and quality in education, the school offered them opportunities for employment and economic growth, which in turn provided funds for future generations of African-American Bostonians to pursue higher education.
+Besides inspiring Boston's Black Americans to pursue justice and quality in education, the school offered them opportunities for employment and economic growth, which in turn provided funds for future generations of Black American Bostonians to pursue higher education.